USNS City of Bismarck Arrives in Quang Ngai, Vietnam

 QUANG NGAI, Vietnam (Aug.
-19, 2024) - U.S. Navy Capt.
-Daniel Keeler, Pacific Partnership 2024-2 (PP24-2) mission commander, front, Royal Australian Air Force Wing Cmdr.
-Scott Minchin, PP24-2 deputy commander, and Senior Chief Missile Technician Paul Workman, PP24-2 Senior Enlisted Leader, depart the expeditionary fast transport ship USNS City of Bismarck (T-EPF 9) after arriving in Quang Ngai, Vietnam, for the start of Pacific Partnership, August 19, 2024.
+19, 2024) - Pacific Partnership 2024-2 (PP24-2) staff pose for a photo with members of the Vietnam People’s Armed Forces and government officials pierside following the arrival of the expeditionary fast transport ship USNS City of Bismarck (T-EPF 9) and the PP24-2 team in Quang Ngai, Vietnam, for a mission stop as part of PP24-2, Aug.
+19, 2024.
 Now in its 20th iteration, the Pacific Partnership series is the largest annual multinational humanitarian assistance and disaster relief preparedness mission conducted in the Indo-Pacific.
 Pacific Partnership works collaboratively with host and partner nations to enhance regional interoperability and disaster response capabilities, increase security and stability in the region, and foster new and enduring friendships in the Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Ryan D. McLearnon/Released)

 |Date Taken: